 Machine Thinking

-And if you are looking for a first touch on the subject, then tuck into the series of tutorials by our Co-Founder & CEO Prof. Tim Didwell: 'From Zero to Sixty - Foundations in Machine Learning'.
+And if you are looking for a first touch on the subject, then tuck into the series of tutorials by our Co-Founder & CEO Prof. Tim Didwell: 'Getting Started in Machine Learning'.
 Lots of free content to whet your appetite.